 Although this increased focus on cyber security will provide opportunities to make a positive impact, security professionals should take a measured approach to implementing new protections.
 This is not enterprise IT, and while some of the technologies are the same, the technological approaches and drivers on the OT side of the house are completely different.

-Here are 4 tips for a successful OT & IT security marriage:
+Here are four tips for a successful OT & IT security marriage:

 How many times have you expressed disbelief at business units installing insecure apps or systems without your team’s input?
 Since you know how frustrating that can be, you should approach OT security with that same level of empathy.
 Involve key people in OT from the very beginning, including project scoping.
 How can you accurately scope the requirements without their expertise?